dib-lab/dibsi/index.md

 We will be teach a few 2-day workshops on June 27-28.
 Stay two tune for details.

-We are currently 4 instructors and 4 helpers to teach workshops using the Software Carpentry Shell, Git, and R lessons.
+We are currently seeking 4 instructors and 4 helpers to teach workshops using the Software Carpentry Shell, Git, and R lessons.
 If you are interested - see our
 [getting involved in Spanish workshops](getting-involved-es.html) page!
 (We hope to recruit local instructors, but we will cover travel, room and board.)

 ### [CarpentryCon West](CarpentryConWest.html)